 Both have their merits (and downsides).
 In trying to get customers the best possible results, we do use synthetic products because they work fast and they keep costs down for our clients.
 But we also know that the health of your soil is important.
 That’s why we also use bio-stimulants to help keep the microbial life in your soil thriving.

-The Granular vs. Liquid Debate
+Granular Fertilizer vs. Liquid Fertilizer

 Another way to classify fertilizer is by the format that it comes in: liquid or granular.
 We have already discussed the differences between granular vs liquid in a previous article, in which we explained that Joshua Tree uses granular fertilizer for several key reasons.